Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 When receiving a new invoices via webhook or watchTopic, it is the responsibility of the implementation to correctly create the invoice on the billing Gateway with the supplied information (currency / amount / details) and then report back to Amplify Enterprise Marketplace the billing link and the invoice state/status.

-First check that the received event has an invoice with `state=draft` and `status=pending`.
+First check that the received event has an invoice with `state=draft` and `metadata.subresource.status=pending`.

 Then the flow needs to create the corresponding invoice in the Billing Gateway.
-This step depends on the billing Gateway.
+This step depends on the billing Gateway capabilities.

-Lastly, the flow need to update the invoice on the Amplify Enterprise Marketplace to reflect the information.
+Lastly, the flow needs to update the invoice on the Amplify Enterprise Marketplace to reflect the information.

 Adding the invoice link payment so that the consumer will be able to navigate from the Marketplace to the billing Gateway payment screen.